nss-day-cohort-46/rare-client-juicy-jester/README.md

 ## Utilities

-In the `utils` directory, there is a **`HumanDate`** component that you can use anywhere in your application to display a human-friendly date instead of the unfriendly format that is stored in the API database.
+In the `utils` directory, there is a **`HumanDate`** component you can use anywhere in your application to display a human-friendly date instead of the unfriendly format that is stored in the API database.

 ## Available Scripts